-MARC ANDREW ADORNATO (1977 - not dead yet), known mononymously as Adornato, is a non-religious, Italian-Canadian contemporary artist based in Ottawa, Canada.
-His subversive and provocative art practice consists of dark and dystopian subjects, but often with a satirical, playful and usually irreverent twist.
+MARC ANDREW ADORNATO (1977 - not dead yet), known mononymously as Adornato, is a neurodivergent Italian-Canadian contemporary artist based in Ottawa, Canada.
+His subversive and provocative art practice consists of current dystopian subjects, often with a satirical, playful and irreverent twist.

-Pollution & climate change, domestic terrorism & gun violence, state surveillance, wealth inequality, and Capitalism-gone-wrong are regular motifs in his history paintings, street art, performances, sculptures, and videos.
+Pollution & climate change, science & politics, state surveillance, wealth inequality, and Capitalism-gone-wrong are regular motifs in his paintings, street art, performances, sculptures, and videos.
 Adornato also explores a wide range of other mediums and disciplines including history painting, inventing musical instruments, public sculpture, sound art, assemblage "Frankenstein" furniture, mischievous pranks, and more.

 His work resides in the permanent art collections of the City of Ottawa, the Diefenbunker Museum, as well as several prominent private collections across Canada, Italy, China, and Spain.
-Adornato has also received grants and awards including the Artist Production Grant from the City of Ottawa in 2018 for his current body of work, but leans towards the expedience of funding his own artwork and research trips.
+Adornato has also received grants and awards including the Artist Production grant from the City of Ottawa in 2018 for his medieval series, Dystopia Rising.

 Career highlights include solo exhibitions at the Diefenbunker Museum (2018), The Ottawa Art Gallery Annexe (2016), group exhibitions at the Bank of Canada's Currency Museum (2007), the Canadian War Museum (2006), and a 7-year (ongoing) residency at the politically contentious gastro pub, UNION 613 in Ottawa.